| +Home | Museum | Wanted | Specs | Previous | Next |

 With such an arrangement, it is possible to store the working registers

 core array.
-Core memory technology evolved out of work by Dr. An Wang,
+Magnetic core memory technology evolved out of work by Dr. An Wang,

 a pioneer in the field of magnetic core memory technology, and later,

-the head of Wang Laboratories, a company that made a fortune in the
+the founder of Wang Laboratories, a company that made a fortune in the

 high-end electronic calculator business from the mid-1960's through the